 - 1. Create vibrant local village centres and community hubs - 2.
-Improve access to local art, culture, and creative activities - 3.
-Promote the City as an attractive, welcoming place to do business - 4.
+Improve access to local art, culture and creative activities - 3.
+Support and promote the city as an attractive, welcoming place to do business - 4.
 Ensure the built environment respects neighbourhood character and responds deftly to evolving community needs